emnify/product-docs/docs/how-tos/two-factor-authentication.md

+---
+description: How to enable two-factor authentication on your emnify account
+slug: /enable-two-factor-authentication
+---

 # Enable two-factor authentication

 Setting up two-factor authentication (2FA) makes unauthorized access to your account more improbable because your password is secured via your personal device, which generates a temporary authentication key.